Global shares start week on back foot as COVID-19 cases spike

 Boston Federal Reserve Bank President Eric Rosengren on Friday warned a build-up of financial stability risks linked to a low interest rate environment could lead to another downturn that interrupts the labour market recovery and impedes a return to maximum employment.

-The U.S. dollar was slightly firmer at 91.826 against a basket of other currencies .
+The U.S. dollar was slightly firmer at 91.826 against a basket of other currencies.
+[USD/]

 The Japanese yen weakened to 110.65 versus the greenback and the euro eased to $1.1925.